draftbit/bs-js-collections/README.md

 Js.log(myStringMap->JsMap.has("y")); // true
 Js.log(myStringMap->Js.Map.get("y")); // 2
 ```

-In addition to bindings to the native API, this library adds a number
-of functions useful for pure functional programming, such as:

-* Conversion to/from various data structures such as arrays, lists,
-  dicts and `Belt` data structures
-* `map`, `keep`, `reduce`, including `*WithKey` versions for the Map type
-* Set operations such as `union`, `intersection` and `diff`

 See the `.rei` files for more tails, and unit tests examples of usage.
 In general we try to follow naming conventions similar to `Belt` and